 While the human body does need a certain level of sodium to operate efficiently, too much can be extremely bad for you.
 It often leads to a myriad of heart conditions.
-Many experts believe that you should keep your sodium levels below 2000mg per day – depending on your body type.
-Cream of Wheat has an exceptionally low level of this component when compared to the other things you can eat in the morning.
+Many experts believe that you should keep your sodium levels below 2000mg per day depending on your body type.
+Cream of Wheat has an exceptionally low-level of this when compared to the other things you can eat.

 Vitamin A contributes to a variety of things in the human body.
 From bone growth to improving the immune system, it’s a component that is beneficial for many aspects of life.
 It promotes healthy vision while having the capacity to slow down retinal problems within the eyes.

-I found that I was iron deficient in 2014.
-Cream of Wheat provides a large portion of this component in a single sitting.
-Iron is used by the body to carry oxygen to blood cells.
-This is imperative in order to survive as most of your body requires oxygen to function – including the brain.
+Cream of Wheat provides a large portion of iron in a single sitting.
+It is used by the body to carry oxygen to blood cells.
+This is imperative to survive as most of your body requires oxygen to function – including the brain.
 It also plays a role in skin cell regeneration and repair, hair and nails.

-Also referred to as vitamin B1, this is another element that has a variety of uses.
+Also called vitamin B1, this is another element that has a variety of uses.
 From helping digestion to increasing energy levels, it’s one of the Swiss Army Knife vitamins of the group.
 It’s been found to aid against Alzheimer’s disease, memory loss and preventing cervical cancer.